pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 What is it?
 -----------

-*Say Alice, Bob, and Charlie have access to different resources a, b, and c.
+''Say Alice, Bob, and Charlie have access to different resources *a*, b, and c.
 Say Alice wants b, Bob wants c and Charlie wants a, however they do not know each other, nor do they trust each other.
 By-the-way those a, b and c can be anything, e.g \`a' the ability to give maths lessons,